starwolf0320/web3-interview-preparation/README.md

   <summary>Which programming language is used to write smart contracts?</summary>
     <ul>
       <li>
-        Solidity is the primary programming language used for writing smart contracts and dApps
+        Solidity is the primary programming language used for writing smart contracts and dApps.
+Vyper is also used
       </li>
     </ul>
 </details>